numpy/numpy/doc/source/user/basics.indexing.rst

     >>> x[np.array([3, 4])]
     IndexError: index 3 is out of bounds for axis 0 with size 3

 When the index consists of as many integer arrays as dimensions of the array being indexed, the indexing is straightforward, but different from slicing.

-Advanced indices always are :ref:`broadcast<ufuncs.broadcasting>` and iterated as *one*::
+Advanced indices always are :ref:`broadcast<basics.broadcasting>` and iterated as *one*::

      result[i_1, ..., i_M] == x[ind_1[i_1, ..., i_M], ind_2[i_1, ..., i_M],